 My daughter aged 11 is starting to grow pubic hair and she hates it.
 A couple days ago my sister found her using a razor blade to get rid of the hair.

 I have told my daughter that it is normal that girls get hair down there, but she insists that the hair goes.
-So I am asking as a father, did I make the right decision?

-I remember when I started growing pubic hair, and the first thing I did was shave it all off, as often as I could, in private with my father’s razor.
-I’m from a family of four girls, so my father would constantly be bellowing “who’s been using my razor!”.
-All of our pubes and armpit hair stuck in it… He was not a fan, but his razor was so much nicer to use than our crappy one-blade disposables we bought in bulk because they were cheap.
+I remember when I started growing pubic hair, the first thing I did was shave it all off, as often as I could, in private with my father’s razor.

+Just how boys learn to shave and cut themselves a lot so do girls.
 You don’t need to worry about her.
 She’ll figure it out.
 She can’t do too much damage to her vulva or vagina, and she’ll soon learn what works and what doesn’t.
 She can’t cut it off or anything.

 Your daughter will change her styles a thousand times – piercing body parts, tattoos, dying her hair, shaving different parts of her body, wearing different kinds of clothes.
 All are part of her figuring out what she likes and what she doesn’t like.

-It’s wonderful!
+It’s wonderful.
 You’re doing great, and you have not made a wrong or right decision.
 You’ve just made a call in caring for your daughter, and that’s lovely.
 Your daughter’s body is now, however, out of your control, so teaching her safe ways to go about the various things she will encounter – drugs, lovers, jobs, shaving – is now part of the job description.